Stock Light: 2018–2019

+Current system

+Points are awarded for each race at an event to the driver/s of a car that completed at least 75% of the race distance and was running at the completion of the race.
+Before the last round, the four worst results are discarded.
+Races in which a driver has been disqualified cannot be discarded.
+The second race of each event is held with partially reversed top ten grid.

 Champions

-Stock Car Light/Stock Light
+Stock Light

 Note – 1993–1999, Stock Car Brasil B. The series competed in same races of Stock Car Brasil.

 Note – 2000–2007, Stock Car Light Brasil.
 Changes the name and become has compete separately from Stock Car Brasil.

 Note – 2008–2009, Copa Vicar.
 Changed his name due organizers' reasons.

 Note – 2018–2021, Stock Light Brasil.